I Love Money season 2: Episode 11: You Can Scream All You Want

 Picking up where Episode 10 left off, Saaphyri wants 20 Pack out of the house.
-20 Pack explains he kept her in because she's always looked out for him, so he wanted to return the favor.
+20 Pack explains he kept her in because she has always looked out for him, so he wanted to return the favor.
 The next day, Saaphyri asks Myammee why she always has to wear lingerie at every elimination and the two fight and Myammee states her opinion that she can wear lingerie because women the size of Saaphyri should only wear sleepwear.
 The new challenge is called "Loud Mouth" which is based on past contestants screaming.
 Two people will compete at a time, and must scream at a level of at least 100 dB and hold it for as long as possible.
 Whichever one in each competition pair is the first to drop below 100 dB will fall under a trap door and lose.
 Whoever loses with the shortest time at the end of the first round of the competition is the Dead Last Loser.
 20 Pack and Myammee compete first.
-20 Pack decides based on the bad turn of events he had to face in the last challenge when he was Paymaster that again this is the one time he doesn't want Paymaster, so 20 Pack tries throwing the challenge so somebody else in his alliance might win.
+20 Pack decides based on the bad turn of events he had to face in the last challenge when he was Paymaster that again this is the one time he does not want Paymaster, so 20 Pack tries throwing the challenge so somebody else in his alliance might win.
 He does this by intentionally dropping below 100 dB first.
 20 Pack then falls through the door with a time of 11.4 seconds.
 Ice and Tailor Made compete next, and Ice wins.
-Angelique and It compete next, and everybody notices It's level start to drop, but are surprised when Angelique gives out first and drop so It wins.
+Angelique and It compete next, and everybody notices it is level start to drop, but are surprised when Angelique gives out first and drop so It wins.
 Saaphyri and Prancer compete next, and Saaphyri is determined to be Paymaster so she gives it her all.
-Prancer isn't holding out as well as she thought, so she gives out and prepares to fall through the trap door, but is surprised to find Saaphyri barely gave out a split second before she did, and so Prancer wins.
+Prancer is not holding out as well as she thought, so she gives out and prepares to fall through the trap door, but is surprised to find Saaphyri barely gave out a split second before she did, and so Prancer wins.
 With the first round of the competition complete, the person with the shortest time is 20 Pack, so he is declared the Dead Last Loser, from first to worst.
 20 Pack is not worried.
 We move to the next round, the Semi-Finals.
 First Prancer and Myammee compete.
 Prancer is determined to see Myammee's weave get wet, so she gives it her all, but falls short and falls down.
 Myammee celebrates her win with a little dance on the trap door, to Craig's amusement.
-It and Ice then compete and It falls instantly, because he couldn't get his voice above 100 dB for more than a second this time.
+It and Ice then compete and It falls instantly, because he could not get his voice above 100 dB for more than a second this time.
 Ice wins.
-It's saving grace from being the Dead Last Loser because of this short a time is because this isn't the first round.
+It is saving grace from being the Dead Last Loser because of this short a time is because this is not the first round.
 Now it is time for the third round, the Finals.
-It's down to Ice and Myammee to shout it out for Paymaster, and like Prancer, Ice wants Myammee wet so she gives it everything she has..and again like Prancer, Ice falls short and gets wet.
+It is down to Ice and Myammee to shout it out for Paymaster, and like Prancer, Ice wants Myammee wet so she gives it everything she has..and again like Prancer, Ice falls short and gets wet.
 Myammee wins the game and dances on her trap door again as she is declared Paymaster.
 20 Pack is the Dead Last Loser.